wolskis/name-change-1/README.md

 1. Run `docker-compose up`

+##### Copy the contents of nodemon-example and create nodemon.json with appropriate values

 ##### Yarn

 1. Run `yarn install` for both backend and client
 1. Run `yarn run dev` for backend

-##### Copy the contents of nodemon-example and create nodemon.json with appropriate values

 1. Run `yarn start` for client

 ##### NPM

 1. Run `npm install` for both backend and client
 1. Run `npm run dev` for backend

-##### Copy the contents of nodemon-example and create nodemon.json with appropriate values

 1. Run `npm start` for client

 ### For generation graphql schemas in your frontend, you will need to run `yarn codegen`